nreimers/truecaser/README.md

 You can train your own `distributions.obj` using the `TrainTruecaser.py` script.

+To run the model on one (or multiple) text files, provide `distributions.obj` to the `PredictTruecase.py` script.
+If no text file(s) are provided as arguments, input is read from STDIN.

-To run the code, have a look at `EvaluateTruecaser.py`.
+To evaluate a model, have a look at `EvaluateTruecaser.py`.

 # Train your own Truecaser
 You can retrain the Truecaser easily.
 Simply change the `train.txt` file with a large sample of sentences, change the `TrainTruecaser.py` such that is uses the `train.txt` and run the script.
 You can also use it for other languages than English like German, Spanish, or French.